vuejs/router/README.md

 - Empty children `path` does not append a trailing slash (`/`) anymore to make it consistent across all routes:
   - By default no route has a trailing slash but also works with a trailing slash
   - Adding `strict: true` to a route record or to the router options (alongside `routes`) will disallow an optional trailing slash
-  - Combining the point above with a trailing slash in your routes allows you to enforce a trailing slash in your routes.
-In the case of nested routes, make sure to add the trailing slash to the parent:
+  - Combining `strict: true` with a trailing slash in your routes allows you to enforce a trailing slash in your routes.
+In the case of nested routes, make sure to add the trailing slash to the parent **and not the empty child**:
     ```js
     let routes = [
       {